-In the absence of development, the Trust has not been idle and this year has seen a continued focus on spending on the maintenance, upkeep and upgrading of our existing stock.
+In the absence of development, the Trust has been busy this year.
+There has been a continued and marked focus on spending on the maintenance, upkeep and upgrading of our existing stock.
 Significant work has been carried out across our portfolio.
 This will be a continuing and constant feature over the coming years and will result in significant capital expenditure.